matlab-deep-learning/llms-with-matlab/README.md

 % Initialize the OpenAI Chat object, passing a system prompt

-% The system prompt tells the assistant how to behave, in this case, as a sentiment analyzer systemPrompt = "You are a sentiment analyser, you will look at a sentence and output a single word that classifier that sentence (positive or negative)."+....
+% The system prompt tells the assistant how to behave, in this case, as a sentiment analyzer systemPrompt = "You are a sentiment analyser.
+You will look at a sentence and output"+...
+    " a single word that classifies that sentence as either 'positive' or 'negative'."+....
     "Examples: \n"+...
-    "The project was a complete failure.\n"+...
+    "The project was a complete failure. \n"+...
-    "negative\n\n"+...
+    "negative \n\n"+...
     "The team successfully completed the project ahead of schedule."+...
-    "positive\n\n"+...
+    "positive \n\n"+...
-    "His attitude was terribly discouraging to the team.\n"+...
+    "His attitude was terribly discouraging to the team. \n"+...
-    "negative\n\n";
+    "negative \n\n";

 chat = openAIChat(systemPrompt);